-- 12.1 The Trustees must comply with the requirements of the Companies Act 2006 and the Charity Commission as to keeping financial records, the audit or inspection of accounts and the preparation and transmission to the Registrar of Companies of: - 12.1.1 annual reports; - 12.1.2 annual returns; - 12.1.3 annual statements of account; - 12.2 The Trustees must keep proper records of: - 12.2.1 all proceedings at general meetings; - 12.2.2 all proceedings at meetings of the Trustees; - 12.2.3 all reports of committees; and - 12.2.4 all professional advice obtained. - 12.3 Accounting records relating to the Charity must be made available for inspection by any Trustee at any reasonable time during normal office hours and may be made available for inspection by Members who are not Trustees if the Trustees so decide. - 12.4 A copy of the Charity's latest available statement of account must be supplied on request to any Trustee or Member, or to any other person who makes a written request and pays the Charity's reasonable costs, within two months.
+- 12.1 The Trustees must comply with the requirements of the Companies Act 2006 and the Charity Commission as to keeping financial records, the audit or inspection of accounts and the preparation and transmission to the Registrar of Companies of: - 12.1.1 annual reports; - 12.1.2 annual returns; - 12.1.3 annual statements of account; - 12.2 The Trustees must keep proper records of: - 12.2.1 all proceedings at general meetings; - 12.2.2 all proceedings at meetings of the Trustees; - 12.2.3 all reports of committees; and - 12.2.4 all professional advice obtained. - 12.3 Accounting records relating to the Charity must be made available for inspection by any Trustee at any reasonable time during normal office hours. - 12.4 A copy of the Charity's latest available statement of account must be supplied on request to any Trustee, or to any other person who makes a written request and pays the Charity's reasonable costs, within two months.